 - 1. During construction, and machinery, material and related infrastructure be placed as far away as possible from the OFPS (ID #I116 currently a Peace Park), and that, through consultation with the Peace Park's administration, consideration be given to important dates where this site will be in use. - 2.
-That the design of the new building's façade and the colours used are chosen to complement the existing natural features of the site, especially as viewed from the Peace Park, towards the ridgeline behind.
-It is also recommended that landscaping comply with Warringah DCP's guidelines for development, in reference to sightlines and visual catchments, and that these features are used to integrate the new building into the existing visual setting.
-In addition, that consideration be given to replacing the existing chain-link fencing with another, less intrusive fencing type to further integrate the building with its surrounds.

-3. In the unlikely event that historical archaeological remains are discovered, works must cease, and specialist services of Heritage NSW must be informed immediately.
+That the design of the carpark's façade, landscaping measures and the colours used are chosen to complement the existing natural features of the site, especially as viewed from the Peace Park, towards the ridgeline behind.
+In addition, that consideration be given to replacing the existing chain-link fencing with another, less intrusive fencing type to further integrate the new structure with its surrounds. - 3.
+In the unlikely event that historical archaeological remains are discovered, works must cease, and specialist services of Heritage NSW must be informed immediately.
 A qualified archaeologist should be engaged to assess the remains by means of the unexpected finds procedure, in consultation with Heritage NSW.